Julian Lennon: Photography

 After photographing his half-brother Sean's music tour in 2007, Lennon took up a serious interest in photography.

 On 17 September 2010, Lennon opened an exhibition of 35 photographs called "Timeless: The Photography of Julian Lennon" with help from long-time friend and fellow photographer Timothy White.
 Originally scheduled to run from 17 September to 10 October, the Morrison Hotel Gallery extended it a week to end 17 October.
 The photographs include shots of his brother Sean and U2 frontman Bono.

 Lennon's "Alone" collection was featured at the Art Basel Miami Beach Show from 6–9 December 2012, to raise money for The White Feather Foundation.

-Lennon's "Horizons" series was featured at the Emmanuel Fremin Gallery, NYC, 12 March 2015, to 2 May 2015.
+Lennon's "Horizon" series was featured at the Emmanuel Fremin Gallery, NYC, 12 March 2015, to 2 May 2015.

 Lennon's "Cycle" exhibit was featured at the Leica Gallery in Los Angeles, in the fall of 2016.

-Lennon is a prolific user of the photography app Instagram.
+Lennon uses the social media app Instagram to share his photography.

 In 2021, Lennon became the first fine-arts photographer featured at the new gallery in Aston Martin Residences Miami.

+In 2023, Lennon showed a series of photographs in an exhibition titled ATMOSPHERIA at William Turner Gallery in Santa Monica, California.

+In 2024, Lennon released a book of his photographs entitled Life's Fragile Moments.
+It was published by the German publishing house, teNeues.